velopack/velopack.docs/docs/migrating/squirrel.md

-*Applies to: Windows*

-# Migrating to Velopack

-## From Squirrel
+# From Squirrel
-If you are using one of these packages in your application, migrating will be mostly automated.
+Migrate `Squirrel.Windows` or `Clowd.Squirrel` to Velopack.

 Here are the general steps needed:

 1. Replace the `Squirrel.Windows` or `Clowd.Squirrel` nuget package with the latest [`Velopack NuGet Package`](https://www.nuget.org/packages/velopack).